|

 these situations…& now that they can be obtained much more cheaply, are

-revolutionised their availability) Also, with the advent of the ASI224MC colour camera last year the notion
+their availability) Also, with the advent of the ASI224MC colour camera last year the

-of colour cameras being less sensitive has been dismissed to a significant
+notion of colour cameras being less sensitive has been dismissed to a

 particularly now that the ZWO ASI290MM mono camera has been released.
 Mono